 Day 4 – Day trip to Besalu and Girona

 As much as we loved Barcelona, we also wanted to explore some the nearby areas which are easily accessible by bus, train or car.
 We rented a car for the convenience and to stop at interesting places along the way.
-This particular day was set for Girona which was almost 1.5 hours away from Barcelona.
+We set this particular day for Girona which was almost 1.5 hours away from Barcelona.

 Besalu